How to lay lawn turf

 Step 1: Planning your new lawn

-Ground preparation should be completed in advance to ensure turf can be laid out within our recommended time frames:
+Ground preparation should be completed before delivery so turf can be laid within recommended timeframes:

 Rolawn graphic depicting how to calculate garden area